grycap/minicon/README.md

 - **--verbose | -v**: Gives more information about the procedure.
 - **--debug**: Gives a lot more information about the procedure.

-### 1.3.1 Usage of minicon in containers
+### 2.3.1 Usage of minicon in containers
-**minicon** is very interesting for container images.
-You will probably have a container image that you will probably want to minimize.
-In this case, you should prepare a Dockerfile to ensure that you install the dependencies of **minicon**.
+**minicon** is very interesting for container images, in special Docker images.
+You have the tool **minidock** that will help you to reduce Docker images, and I will suggest to use it.

+In case that you want to reduce one container by yourself, you should prepare a Dockerfile to ensure that you install the dependencies of **minicon**.

 ```Dockerfile
 FROM mycontainer:ubuntu